Coursera Plus gives you unlimited access to over 10,000 courses, while with regular Coursera, you pay for each course individually.

-Buy a Coursera Plus annual subscription at just $299 and get a flat 25% discount.
+Buy Coursera Plus annual subscription at just $399 and get a flat 40% discount.

 In this detailed comparison, I will break down pricing, course options, certificate benefits, and overall cost-effectiveness to help you determine whether Coursera or Coursera Plus is better for your education and career needs.